awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 + A PostgreSQL 9\.3\.x DB instance to a PostgreSQL 9\.4\.x DB instance
 + A PostgreSQL 9\.4\.x DB instance to a PostgreSQL 9\.5\.x DB instance
 + A PostgreSQL 9\.5\.x DB instance to a PostgreSQL 9\.6\.x DB instance
++ A PostgreSQL 9\.6\.x DB instance to a PostgreSQL 10\.x DB instance

  Amazon RDS uses the `pg_upgrade` utility found at [http://www\.postgresql\.org/docs/9\.4/static/pgupgrade\.html](http://www.postgresql.org/docs/9.4/static/pgupgrade.html) to safely upgrade your instance\.